 Recall that the wreath product of $A$ and $B$, which we denote by $A\wr B$, is a semi-direct product of $A$ and $\sum_{A} B$, where $A$ acts on $\sum_{A} B$ by shifts (in many papers, the authors denote it by $B\wr A$).
 As a particular application of Corollary \ref{thm:inequality}, we have that the F{\o}lner function of the wreath product $G=A\wr B$, where $B$ is a nontrivial finite group satisfies $\fol_{G}(n)\succeq\exp(v_{A}(n))$.
 This statement has been known previously since it follows from the inequality of Coulon and Saloff-Coste \cite{CSC} and isoperimetric inequality for wreath product \cite{erschlerfoelner} applied to the case of finite lamp groups.
 Obtaining this statement as a consequence of Corollary \ref{thm:inequality} provides a unified setting for these inequalities.
-Indeed, observe that in order to prove the Coulon-Saloff-Coste inequality $ v_A(n)\preceq \fol_A(n) $, for a group $A$, take a finite group $B=\Z/2\Z$, and fix a finite generating set $S$ of $A$.
+To see that Corollary \ref{inequalities} the Coulon-Saloff-Coste inequality $ v_A(n)\preceq \fol_A(n) $, for a group $A$, take a finite group $B=\Z/2\Z$, and fix a finite generating set $S$ of $A$.
 Observe that F{\o}lner function of $G=A\wr B$ with respect to generating set $\tilde{S}=S\cup \{(\delta_{e_A},e_A)\}$ is clearly $\le 2^{\fol_{A,S}(n)}$.
 On the other hand, as stated above, we have $\fol_{G,\tilde{S}}(n)\ge\exp(Cv_{A,S}(n))$.
 We conclude therefore that $\fol_{A,S}(n)\ge v_{A,S}(C''n)$, for some positive $C''$ and all $n$.\\